Semisimplicity of \'etale cohomology of certain Shimura varieties: Abstract

 \section{Abstract}

 Building on work of Fayad and Nekov\'{a}\v{r}, we show that a certain part of the etale cohomology of some abelian-type Shimura varieties is semisimple, assuming the associated automorphic Galois representations exists, and satisfies some good properties.
-The proof combines an abstract semisimplicity criterion of Fayad-Nekov\'{a}\v{r} with the Eichler-Shimura relations.
+The proof combines an abstract semisimplicity criterion of Fayad-Nekov\'{a}\v{r} with generalized Eichler-Shimura relations for abelian type Shimura varieties and partial Frobenii.
+We apply this to some symplectic and orthogonal Shimura varieties.